IT Maturity, Inc. Newsletter #11

 is what an employee or team member is minus all of the interpersonal/psychological/baby-sitting stuff).
 What does that entity need to get things done.
 As mentioned earlier motivation (food-energy

-other entities are working on, what the larger vision is, how deep to go into the part of the problem it
+entities are working on, what the larger vision is, how deep to go into the part of the problem it is

 ITMM Leadership encompasses the context of organization, which includes training in how to optimize

 management, organization, extent, culture, and vision within your organization.
 Training also includes